 When you’re searching for your college, it’s always recommended to do some research into which school is a good fit for you.
-This includes taking a close look at their majors and minors, investigating their employment rate after graduation, and checking their tuition, but it can also involves taking a trip to the university to make sure it is the right fit for you.
+This includes taking a close look at their majors and minors, investigating their employment rate after graduation, and checking their tuition, but it can also involve taking a trip to the university to make sure it is the right fit for you.

-One non-profit organization that shines the spotlight on some lesser-known, but incredible schools is Colleges That Change Lives, or CTCL.
-They believe in first educating students along with their families, counselors, and public about the college experience and since 1998 they have been helping these students find the college that will help them develop a “lifelong love of learning.”
+One non-profit organization that shines the spotlight on some lesser-known, but incredible schools is Colleges That Change Lives or CTCL.
+They believe in first educating students along with their families, counselors, and public about the college experience, and since 1998 they have been helping these students find the college that will help them develop a “lifelong love of learning.”

 CTCL also offers a scholarship to outstanding students who are attending schools in their program, anywhere from $100 to $4,000.
-Three of the some prestigious schools in the CTCL program are listed below.
+Three of the prestigious schools in the CTCL program are listed below.

 Reed College is a private liberal arts school located in Portland, OR.
 Since 1908, they’ve only accepted students who are passionate about their work, interest, and learning.
-Unlike other prestigious schools in the country, Reed does not submit their data to reports, but 70% of students do go on to earn a graduate degree and several go on to receive PH.D.’s.
+Unlike other prestigious schools in the country, Reed does not submit their data to reports, but 70% of students do go on to earn a graduate degree, and several go on to receive PH.D.’s.

-The college focuses on traditional transcripts for their students, which includes feedback rather than letter grades, and promote one on one access to faculty.
+The college focuses on traditional transcripts for their students, which includes feedback rather than letter grades and promote one on one access to faculty.
 This provides a great atmosphere that allows all students to pursue participation, research, and interaction.

 Ursinus College is located just south of Philadelphia, in Collegeville, Pennsylvania.
 Founded in 1869, the liberal arts college is private, independent, and prestigious.
 Known as being a school for top undergraduate research, the experience at Ursinus is regularly reported upon in national publications.
 Many of the students also go on to pursue medical, law, and business.